confluentinc/ksql/design-proposals/klip-3-serialization-of-single-fields.md

 -- downstream queries will NOT wrap values by default, due to with clause CREATE STREAM B WITH(WRAP_SINGLE_VALUES=false) AS SELECT ID FROM EXPLICIT_SOURCE;

--- KSQL knows the source data is not wrapped because the source is flagged as such and has single field -- serialized value will NOT be wrapped, due to inherited props -- downstream queries will NOT wrap values by default, due to inherited props CREATE STREAM C AS SELECT ID FROM IMPLICIT_SOURCE;
+-- KSQL knows the source data is not wrapped because the source is flagged as such and has single field schema -- serialized value will NOT be wrapped, due to inherited props -- downstream queries will NOT wrap values by default, due to inherited props CREATE STREAM C AS SELECT ID FROM IMPLICIT_SOURCE;

--- KSQL knows the source data is not wrapped because the source is flagged as such and has single field -- serialized value will be wrapped, due to with clause -- downstream queries will wrap values by default, due to with clause CREATE STREAM D WITH(WRAP_SINGLE_VALUES=true) AS SELECT ID FROM IMPLICIT_SOURCE;
+-- KSQL knows the source data is not wrapped because the source is flagged as such and has single field schema -- serialized value will be wrapped, due to with clause -- downstream queries will wrap values by default, due to with clause CREATE STREAM D WITH(WRAP_SINGLE_VALUES=true) AS SELECT ID FROM IMPLICIT_SOURCE;